Domain Generalization by Functional Regression: Numerical Example

 The second step is penalized estimation according to Eq.~\eqref{eq:functional_regression_of_slope}.
 In this step, we follow step-by-step the Algorithm~1 in Section~4 of~\cite{tong2022non}.
 This algorithm is essentially ridge regression, but it requires to estimate functions instead of scalar weights for the kernel sections in the solution granted by the representer theorem, see e.g.~\cite[Eq.~(16)]{scholkopf2001generalized}.
 One particular difficulty which has to be mentioned at this point is the estimation of the $L^2([0,1])$-norm, which is required in this step.
 This is done in~\cite{tong2022non} by discretization of the interval $[0,1]$, which is simple in our numerical example using $1000$ equally distributed grid points, but it suffers from the curse of dimensionality when the input data dimension increases.

-\paragraph{Result} Figure~\ref{fig:numerical_illustration}(d) shows some predictions (dashed lines) of our algorithm on new target distributions (not included in the source distributions).
+\paragraph*{Result} Figure~\ref{fig:d} shows some predictions (dashed lines) of our algorithm on new target distributions (not included in the source distributions).
 Although the predictions are not perfect, they clearly outperform the dashed line of the simple pooling approach (and also the algorithm of~\cite{blanchard2021domain}).
 We also measured the difference in empirical least-squares test error.
-On average (over $20$ new test distributions), the dashed regression functions illustrated in Figure~\ref{fig:numerical_illustration}(b) (lower bound) achieve an error of $0.0008$, the gray parabola in Figure~\ref{fig:numerical_illustration}(c) (upper bound) has an error of $0.0062$, the simple pooling approach and marginal transfer learning achieves an error of $0.0042$, and our implementation achieves an error of $0.0029$.
+On average (over $20$ new test distributions), the dashed regression functions illustrated in Figure~\ref{fig:b} (lower bound) achieve an error of $0.0008$, the gray parabola in Figure~\ref{fig:c} (upper bound) has an error of $0.0062$, and, the simple pooling approach (dashed in Figure~\ref{fig:c}) and marginal transfer learning don't achieve an error lower than $0.0042$.
+Our implementation achieves the lowest error of $0.0029$.